About Frontiers in Ornithology

 The Frontiers in Ornithology Association is a 501(c)(3) non-profit organization.

 All revenue generated through registration, sponsorships and donated funds will be used directly to offset the cost of hosting and conducting the Frontiers in Ornithology Symposium.
-There are no salaried personnel involved with the event and all excess funds will be donated to young birder-focused organizations via the Bill Stewart Frontiers Fund and the development of future Frontiers Field Institutes.
+There are no salaried personnel involved with the event and excess funds will be divided among selected organizations that support young conservationist initiatives via the Bill Stewart Frontiers Fund, general operating expenses, and the development of future Frontiers symposiums and field institutes.

 All proceeds from the 2019 Symposium went into The Frontiers Fund.
 All attendees were given one ticket to vote for one of three programs.
 The programs were selected by the Frontiers Team based on their benefit to youth through education, research, or conservation activities.
 Each program received a portion of the Fund based on the final vote by attendees in the ratio of 50/30/20.